trans-travel/trans-travel/us/sc.md

  * Transition care is not specifically defined as child abuse
  * There is no sanctuary law preventing cooperation with other jurisdictions
+ * Child welfare agencies are covered by a law that allows them to refuse services for religious reasons.

 ## Relationship Recognition